guyzmuch/personal_dot_and_config_files/README.md

 `cp 90-evoluent.conf /etc/X11/xorg.conf.d/`

 ## Bépo layout (bepo_vb_v1_3.klc)
-KLC file mapping for small personnal modification from the original bépo layout.
+KLC file mapping for small personal modification from the original bépo layout.
 Deviation includes:
 - inversion of "«" and "»" with "<" and ">"
 - deactivating the "no-break space" (and set it to "_")